sscheib/sscheib.github.io/_posts/2023-07-09-automating-satellite.md

     The Repository and Product names can be found out via the following procedure:
     1. `Satellite WebUI` -> `Content` -> `Red Hat Repositories`
     2. Click on `Filter by Product` and select a Product, e.g. `Red Hat Enterprise Linux for x86_64` (this is the **Product Name** to use)
-    3. Select the appropriate "Type" (right hand side to the `Filter by Product` dropdown), e.g. `RPM` for RPM repositories, `Kickstart` for Kickstart repositories
+    3. Select the appropriate "Type" (right hand side to the `Filter by Product` drop-down), e.g. `RPM` for RPM repositories, `Kickstart` for Kickstart repositories
     4. Either scroll through the `Available Repositories` or narrow the list further down using the search bar at the top
     5. The search lists contains the **Repository Name** to use
     6. Each Repository has a arrow an the left hand side.
 When clicking on it, it reveals two things: